subvisual/subvisual.com/src/posts/2020-06-19-you-got-an-idea-now-what.md

 First of all let me say right out of the gate that ideas are overrated.
-Having a lot of ideas is good, having good ideas is even better, but they're not even half of story, which is why I always find it funny when people want me to sign an NDA before sharing they're idea.
+Having a lot of ideas is good, having good ideas is even better, but they're not even half of story, which is why I always find it funny when people want me to sign an NDA before sharing their idea.
 The likelihood of anyone trying to steal your idea is very low, the likelihood of someone trying to steal your idea and then doing something useful with it is even lower.
 All of this to say that the hard work happens after you've had the idea, not before!